Student Learning Center

 ECONOMICS PROGRAM

-Harnessing the power of collaborative learning, the SLC Economics Program provides tutorial support for Cal students taking Economics 1, 2, 100A, 100B, 136, and 140.
+The SLC Economics Program provides tutorial support for Cal students taking Economics 1, 2, 100A, 100B, 136, and 140.
 We serve as a platform for students to learn from one another and succeed together.
 Our services offer students not only the means to achieve content mastery, but also the opportunity to experience an inclusive, dynamic global learning community.

 LANGUAGE EXCHANGE PROGRAM (LEP)